thedynamiclinker/sudocode/lib/ld.so.md

 > _All language is but a poor translation._
 > -Franz Kafka

-> _Hackers, as a rule, love wordplay and are very conscious and inventive in their use of language.
-These traits seem to be common in young children, but the conformity-enforcing machine we are pleased to call an educational system bludgeons them out of most of us before adolescence._
-> -Eric S. Raymond, The Jargon File

 ---

 1: Hey wait, this file has the same name as the last one!
 We're still in the linker!
 Wait, why are we in `lib`?
 Is this a trick?
 Zero!